twbs/bootstrap/site/content/docs/5.1/content/tables.md

 ## Overview

 Due to the widespread use of `<table>` elements across third-party widgets like calendars and date pickers, Bootstrap's tables are **opt-in**.
 Add the base class `.table` to any `<table>`, then extend with our optional modifier classes or custom styles.
-All table styles are not inherited in Bootstrap, meaning any nested tables can be styled independent from the parent.
+All table styles are not inherited in Bootstrap, meaning any nested tables can be styled independently from the parent.

-Using the most basic table markup, here's how `.table`-based tables look in Bootstrap.
+Here's how `.table`-based tables look in Bootstrap using the most basic table markup.

 {{< table class="table" simplified="false" >}}

 ## Variants

-Use contextual classes to color tables, table rows or individual cells.
+Use contextual classes to color tables, table rows, or individual cells.

 <div class="bd-example">
   <table class="table">